winbamstudios/md8emu/README.md

 - 13 JNZ ID (jumps to lbl if zeroflag is nonzero)
 - 14 SWB INT (switches bank from RAM/0, Bus A/1, Bus B/2, or ROM/3-6)
 - 15 MSG ID (interrupt-type thing but not really)

+Here are the implemented MSGs:

+- 00 Print Bus A to console
+- 01 Print Bus B to console
+- 02 Accept key press from Bus A (Writes key to location in Bus A specified by Register A)
+- 03 Accept key press from Bus B (Writes key to location in Bus B specified by Register A)
+- 04 Clear currently selected bank
+- 05 Reset processor
+- 06 Copy current bank to bank ID in Register A
+- 07 Jump to specific instruction specified in Register A

 made over an extended period of time